 Federal government employees work across the U.S. and around the world playing a vital role enhancing the lives of people.
-There may not be a better way to give back to your country and your world than to work for the United States federal government.
+There may not be a better way to give back to your country and the world than to work for the United States federal government.

 The federal hiring process is known to be tedious and is often the greatest turn-off for job and career hunters.
 However, federal employment opportunities offer competitive salary and benefits that are often superior to the private sector offerings.
 In addition, the multitude of job types are sure to appeal to a vast number of job seekers.
 There's a job for every interest!